Decongestion of urban areas with hotspot-pricing: Potential effects of the hotspot pricing on air quality in Madrid

 To simulate the traffic dynamics of Madrid, we have analyzed the traffic data of October 2014 and obtained the average flow of vehicles per day and hour of the week.
-To analyze the possible effects on the air pollution in front of the hotspot-pricing scheme we have computed the expected traffic of each junction of the city and then the expected traffic after the application of the hotspot-pricing scheme.
+To analyze the possible effects on the air pollution after the introduction of the hotspot pricing scheme, we have computed the expected traffic of each junction of the city and then the expected traffic after the application of the hotspot pricing scheme.
 With the difference of vehicle flux in each junction we have computed the maximum possible reduction in $\mbox{NO}_2$ concentration.
-This maximum reduction assumes that the hotspot-pricing motivates vehicles to bypass congested junctions, choosing other routes outside the 100~meter radius of the sensing station.
+This maximum reduction assumes that the hotspot pricing motivates vehicles to bypass congested junctions, choosing other routes outside the 100~meter radius of the sensing station.
 Results are shown in Fig.~\ref{fig:exp_pollution_red_madrid_map}.
-After the hotspot-pricing is applied we expect a reduction of the level of $\mbox{NO}_2$ in 3 out of 7 air quality stations inside the ring road M-30 (see Fig.~\ref{fig:entryExitPointsAndSensingStations} for the location of the sensing stations).
+After the hotspot pricing is applied, we observe a reduction of the level of $\mbox{NO}_2$ in 3 out of 7 air quality stations inside the ring road M-30 (see Fig.~\ref{fig:entryExitPointsAndSensingStations} for the location of the sensing stations).
+Clearly, this represents a local reduction and we cannot claim it implies a global pollution reduction.
 Panels~(A) and~(B) show the expected reduction per hour of the day for weekdays and weekends respectively.
 The larger reductions are observed in the morning rush hour, approximately from~7 to~10 on the weekdays and from~9 to~14 for the weekends.
-Panels (C) and (D) show the expected scenario before and after the the hotspot-pricing; as expected, congestion, which was strongly centralized in several junctions, spreads and ameliorates within neighboring junctions.
+Panels (C) and (D) show the expected scenario before and after the the hotspot pricing.
+The overall amount of $NO_2$ is not reduced since the amount of cars in both scenarios is exactly the same.
+However, as expected, congestion, which was strongly centralized in several junctions, spreads and ameliorates within neighboring junctions.